Where to find your perfect ice castle around the world

 Snow Castle of Kemi

 Not only can you walk through the snow castle, but there’s also an opportunity to stay overnight in the Snow Hotel.
-Between January and April, guests can book a room in the Snow Hotel and for the ultimate arctic experience.
-All rooms are completely built out of snow and ice and are kept at -5 Celsius.
-Fret not, you’ll get toasty warm snuggled up under arctic sleeping bags and fur blankets.
+Between January and April, guests can book a room in the Snow Hotel for the ultimate arctic experience.
+All rooms are completely built out of snow and ice and kept at -5 Celsius.
+Fret not; you’ll get toasty warm snuggled up under arctic sleeping bags and fur blankets.

 If you can’t make it to Kemi’s snow castle in winter, SnowCastle Resort is open year-round!
-Within this resort, there’s an ice restaurant, where you can enjoy your food at ice tables and even get married.
+Within this resort, there’s an ice restaurant where you can enjoy your food at ice tables and even get married.

 Quebec Winter Carnival Ice Palace

-A yearly event, the Quebec Winter Carnival is on the bucket-list of many Canadians.
+A yearly event, the Quebec Winter Carnival is on the bucket list of many Canadians.
 There are plenty of events and things to see and do at the Carnival.
 One of the classic activities is visiting the Ice Palace.

 Who knows, Bonhomme might even show up to check out the party!
 After your selfies, be sure to indulge in some maple taffy!